ericevans-nv/agent-iq/examples/risk_and_security/retail_agent/README.md

   deny_service_1:
     scenario_group: agent_denial_of_service
     # ... payload variant 1

   deny_service_2:
     scenario_group: agent_denial_of_service
     # ... payload variant 2
 ```

-### 5.6 Report Generation
+### Report Generation

 The HTML report is generated automatically as part of the evaluation.
-The report is saved to the configured `output_dir` and provides an interactive summary of all attack scenarios.
+The report is saved to the configured [`output_dir`](../../../docs/source/improve-workflows/evaluate.md) and provides an interactive summary of all attack scenarios.

 The report includes: